maiatoday/RistrettoEspressoTest/README.md

 Basic Espresso Hello World

+Clone the project, import the project into Android Studio by choosing the build.gradle file.

-To run the unit tests run `./gradlew test`
+To run the unit tests from the command line run `./gradlew test`

-To run the functional tests, open an emulator of your choice and run `./gradlew cC`
+To run the functional tests from the command line, open an emulator of your choice and run `./gradlew cC`

-To setup a run configuration for either set of tests edit the configurations in the following way:
+To setup a run configuration in Android studio for either set of tests edit the configurations in the following way:

 Unit tests:
 ![Unit test run configuration](ScreenshotUnitTest.png)